yetnt/jaiva/README.md

 To setup, see [Install.md](./Install.md)
 To run, see [CLI.md](./CLI.md)

+For a list of global variables and functions, see [Globals.md](./Globals.md)

 Jaiva files end in the _`.jiv`_ or _`.jaiva`_ or _`.jva`_ extension.

 ## <center>Index